ElaraLang/elara/specification/specification.typ

 == Syntax
 === Multi-line Environments
 Some syntactic structures in Elara can create multi-line environments.
-Formally, this means that rather than a single expression, a semicolon-separated list of \emph{statement}s, surrounded by braces, can be used where a multi-line environment is permitted. \\
+Formally, this means that rather than a single expression, a semicolon-separated list of _statement_\s, surrounded by braces, can be used where a multi-line environment is permitted. \
-Practically, this allows the imperative idea of 'blocks' of code to be used, rather than having a binding be a single long expression.\\
+Practically, this allows the imperative idea of "blocks" of code to be used, rather than having a binding be a single long expression.
-Note that this feature is merely syntax-sugar and does not change the purely-functional semantics of Elara.\\
+Note that this feature is merely syntax-sugar and does not change the purely-functional semantics of Elara.
 When in a multi-line environment, the syntax is extended to allow imperative statements:

 - Standalone let bindings: \